-If we can plan separate kinematic paths for multiple robots, then the waiting situation caused by waypoint mutex will be significantly reduced.
-In addition, the problem of multi-robot task allocation (MRTA) [14] should also be considered.
+If we can plan separate kinematic paths for multiple robots, then the waiting situation caused by waypoint mutex will be obviously reduced.
+In addition, the problem of multi-robot task allocation (MRTA) [15] should also be considered.
 Our focus in this paper is on the multi-robot motion planning in structured environments.
 For instance, an office building could be simply divided into three clusters: corridor, doorway and room.
 The doorway usually connects the corridor with the room, it is a suitable object for task allocation.
 Therefore, on the one hand, the problem of waiting situation (especially at the corridors) caused by one path for all robots should be solved.
 On the other hand, a simple and effective way to coordinate multi-robot motion is to assign different robots to different rooms reachable from the corridors.
-Besides, more complex environments may require more sophisticated methods such as hand labeled training data [15], [16] or more complex reasoning [17], [18].
+Besides, more complex environments may require more sophisticated methods such as hand labeled training data [16], [17] or more complex reasoning [18], [19].

-Because of the complexity of multi-agent systems (MAS) [7], [13], the target of this paper is not to completely avoid the problem of waiting situation (waypoint mutex), but to minimize the probability of appearance of the waiting situation by using our ACS-PRM approach.
+Because of the complexity of multi-robot systems [10], [20], the target of this paper is not to completely avoid the problem of waiting situation (i.e., waypoint mutex), but to minimize the probability of appearance of the waiting situation by using our ACS-PRM approach.
 Therefore, the coincidence of the waypoint in the plan of two or more robots should be reduced so as to improve the multi-robot motion planning efficiency.